 The company specializes in DTC ecommerce sales but works with brick-and-mortar retailers and B2B sellers as well.

-Simple pricing, useful special services, and a large global footprint make ShipBob a good choice for most small businesses.
-It provides tools to promote growth while efficiently serving existing customers.
+The ShipBob pricing model along with its useful special services and large global footprint make it a good choice for many ecommerce and retail small businesses.
+While some users have reported negative experiences, it ultimately provides tools to promote growth while efficiently serving your existing customers.

 We recommend evaluating multiple options to ensure a good match between you and your fulfillment provider.

-If you’re still unsure whether ShipBob is right for you, broker sites, such as WarehousingAndFulfillment.com, compare your specific needs to 500-plus prescreened companies to find the best fit for your business.
+If you’re still unsure whether ShipBob is right for you, broker sites like WarehousingAndFulfillment.com compare your specific needs to 500-plus prescreened fulfillment companies to find the best fit for your business.
 Plus, the service is completely free to use.